An Earth View

 If you work in the standalone version of AKVIS Chameleon just use the pencil tools in the program to draw red and blue outlines.
 They are available in the plugin version too.
 With these tools you can draw the contours and edit them.
 But for the plugin it’s possible to transfer the selection from the graphics editor.

-We open the photo of the Earth in Adobe Photoshop and select it with any selection tool.
-For example, you can use Elliptical marquee or Lasso, or select the Earth in the Quick Mask mode.
+We open the photo of the Earth in AliveColors and select it with any selection tool.
+For example, you can use Elliptical Selection or Lasso.
 Never mind if the selection is not precise.

-Copy the selection by calling AKVIS -> Chameleon - Grab Fragment.
-If all goes well we will see a message stating that the fragment has been successfully copied to the clipboard
+Copy the selection by calling Effects -> AKVIS -> Chameleon - Grab Fragment.
+If all goes well we will see a message stating that the fragment has been successfully copied to the clipboard.

 We select Chameleon mode from the drop-down menu in the Settings Panel.